 - By the end of 2014-JUN, there have been over a dozen decision by state courts and federal District Courts, and by one U.S. Circuit Court of Appeal that have declared such state marriage bans to be unconstitutional because they violate the due process and equal protection clauses in the 14th Amendment of the U.S. Constitution.

 Apparently the Governor has chosen to ignore the federal Constitution and follow the state Constitution.
 Some would suggest that this is an improper decision because the vast majority of constitutional experts regard the federal Constitution as the ultimate law of the land and as superior to each of the 50 state constitutions.

 Former state Senator Nan Rich (D) is challenging Governor Scott in the 2014-NOV elections.
 He has long supported SSM.

 Former Governor Charlie Crist who was a Republican at the time of the 2008 plebiscite, is now a Democrat and supports the repeal of the state constitutional amendment.
 He said:

 "No one would want to be told they can‚t marry the person they love.
 It‚s an issue of fairness and I‚m proud to support ... [the lawsuit]."
 2

-Shannon Minter of the NCLR referred to the increase in support for SSM over the interval 2008 to 2014, saying:
+Shannon Minter of the National Center for Lesbian Rights (NCLR) referred to the increase in support for SSM in Florida during the interval 2008 to 2014, saying:

-Referring to the 2013-2014 decisions by the U.S. Supreme Court which declared Section 3 of the federal Defense of Marriage Act to be unconstitutional, and the more recent decisions by federal District Courts in Oklahoma and Utah which legalized SSM, Minter said:
+Referring to the 2013-JUN Windsor v.
+United States decision by the U.S. Supreme Court which declared Section 3 of the federal Defense of Marriage Act to be unconstitutional, and over a dozen more recent decisions by state courts and federal District Courts in over a dozen states that have found state SSM bans unconstitutional, Minter said:

 "That really changes the landscape enormously and lays a very strong foundation for courts and other places to draw upon."
 2